IIT-M conclave charts Global South’s roadmap for safe and trusted AI

 IIT-M Director V Kamakoti underscored the urgency for safety frameworks as AI becomes embedded in healthcare, education and decision-making.
 "AI is already influencing crucial aspects of everyday life.
 Safe and trusted systems are no longer optional," he said.

-Across two days, experts examined global lessons from AI safety summits held in the UK, Seoul, France and Africa, while contextualising them for India’s needs.
-The deliberations form a key part of the preparatory roadmap for the India AI Impact Summit 2026, the first global AI summit to be hosted in the Global South.
+Across two days, experts examined global lessons from AI safety summits held in the UK, South Korea, France and Africa, while contextualising them for India's needs.
+The deliberations form a key part of the preparatory roadmap for the India AI Impact Summit 2026, the first global AI summit set to be hosted in the Global South.